This course of study is privately offered by the RWTH International Academy in collaboration with RWTH Aachen.

 First university degree, required qualifications according to the examination regulations

 What does that mean?

 What does that mean?Exam regulations.

 - See Course of Study Description

 Dates and Deadlines

-Exam regulations regulate academic goals, the course of study layout, and exam procedures.
+The examination regulations stipulate the course of study objectives, prerequisites, structure, and exam procedures.
 The appendix to the regulations contains the description of the modules, from which the course of study is composed.

 The Master's program is offered by RWTH’s Faculty of Medicine.